 If you have experienced sexual assault or you are unsure about whether you consented to a sexual activity, you can always seek confidential advice and support.

-The University of Adelaide Counselling Support can help you to get support you need to manage the effects of sexual assault, and can discuss the options available if you want to make a report.
+Counselling support can help students get the support they need to manage the effects of sexual assault, and can discuss the options available if you want to make a report.
 Information discussed at Counselling Support is not shared or reported further without your written consent, subject to legal requirements.

 Student Care offers independent confidential support and information to all students enrolled at the University of Adelaide.
 Information discussed at Student Care is not shared or reported further without your written consent, subject to legal requirements.